ToBeOtt/DiaryPHP/README.md

 Else, if docker is installed

 -   Open powershell, navigate to root-folder of application where the dockerfile is.
+- 	type 'composer install' (should be run from the dockerfile, but sometimes it needs to be run again, not sure why)
 -   type 'docker-compose build'
 -   type 'docker-compose up'
     open browser, navigate to http://localhost